 You will be allowed a first audition for both Drum Corps

 You will then be allowed one (1) callback for your Drum Corps of Choice (if applicable)**

 Should you earn a contract with your drum corps, discussion between you and your director will take place in person to determine a schedule that suits Vegas Vanguard the best, as it is our active season and your Drum Corps' preseason.
 Your future drum corps organization will understand this justification, as the diplomatic relationship between Drum Corps and Indoor Ensembles has been active for many years.

 If necessary, your director will advocate with and for you to your new Drum Corps' director.

-**our reasoning for this is that we simply cannot afford your absence by virtue of a string of failed auditions and callbacks as you vie for a spot at one Corps after another.
+**our reasoning for this is that we simply cannot afford your absences by virtue of a string of failed auditions and callbacks as you vie for a spot at one corps after another.